stijn-dejongh/lovecraft_public_domain/raw_converts/mo.md

 the Great War served to restore it to the farther background of Binger folklore.
 It was unvisited from 1916 to 1919, and would have remained so but for the daredeviltry of some of the youths back from service in France.
-From 1919 to 1920, however, there was a veritable epidemic of mound-visiting among the prematurely hardened young veterans&mdash;an epidemic that waxed as one youth after another returned unhurt and contemptuous.
-By 1920&mdash;so short is human memory&mdash;the mound was almost a joke; and the tame story of the murdered squaw began to displace darker whispers on everybody&rsquo;s tongues.
-Then two reckless young brothers&mdash;the especially unimaginative and hard-boiled Clay boys&mdash;decided to go and dig up the buried squaw and the gold for which the old Indian had murdered her.
+From 1919 to 1920, however, there was a veritable epidemic of mound-visiting among the prematurely hardened young veterans--an epidemic that waxed as one youth after another returned unhurt and contemptuous.
+By 1920--so short is human memory--the mound was almost a joke; and the tame story of the murdered squaw began to displace darker whispers on everybody's tongues.
+Then two reckless young brothers--the especially unimaginative and hard-boiled Clay boys--decided to go and dig up the buried squaw and the gold for which the old Indian had murdered her.

-  They went out on a September afternoon&mdash;about the time the Indian tom-toms begin their incessant annual beating over the flat, red-dusty plains.
+  They went out on a September afternoon--about the time the Indian tom-toms begin their incessant annual beating over the flat, red-dusty plains.
 Nobody watched them, and their parents did not become worried at their non-return for several hours.
 Then came an alarm and a searching-party, and another resignation to the mystery of silence and doubt.